Dr. David Gordon

-David Gordon teaches planning history, community design and urban development at Queen's.
-He has also taught at the University of Toronto, McGill, Ryerson, Riga, Western Australia, Harvard and University of Pennsylvania, where he was a Fulbright Scholar.
+David Gordon teaches planning history, community design, and urban development at Queen's.
+He has also taught at the University of Toronto, McGill, Toronto Metropolitan University, Riga, Western Australia, Harvard, MIT, and at the University of Pennsylvania, where he was a Fulbright Scholar.
 Before becoming a professor, David was a professional planner for over 15 years, as director of an urban design firm and project manager for a Toronto waterfront agency.
 He is a Fellow of the Canadian Institute of Planners and has shared their National Award of Distinction four times.

-David has written widely on urban planning including the books Planning Twentieth Century Capital Cities (2009; Chinese ed.
-2011), Town and Crown: An illustrated history of Canada's capital (2015), and Planning Canadian Communities (2020 with Gerald Hodge and Pamela Shaw).
-His latest research includes histories of Canadian community planning and comparison of Australian, American and Canadian suburbs.
+David has written widely on urban planning, including the books Planning Twentieth Century Capital Cities (2009; Chinese ed.
+2011), Town and Crown: An illustrated history of Canada's capital (2015), and Planning Canadian Communities (2021 with Gerald Hodge and Pamela Shaw).
+His latest research includes histories of Canadian community planning and comparison of Australian, American, and Canadian suburbs.

-Dave was SURP Director from 2008-18; Faculty Coordinator of the National Executive Forum on Public Property for 15 years and is a founding director of the Council for Canadian Urbanism, where he chairs the Research Committee.
-He also enjoys celebrating the achievements of SURP alumni across Canada, and helping plan the redevelopment of the Queen's campus.
+Dave was SURP Director from 2008-18; Faculty Coordinator of the National Executive Forum on Public Property for 15 years; and is a founding director of the Council for Canadian Urbanism, where he chairs the Research Committee.
+He is the principal editor of the journal, Canadian Planning and Policy.
+The National Capital Commission recently appointed him to its Advisory Committee on Planning, Design, and Realty.
+Dave also enjoys celebrating the achievements of SURP alumni across Canada, and helping to plan the redevelopment of the Queen's campus.

 - B.Sc., M.PL.
 (Queen's)